bluem-development/bluem-woocommerce/readme.txt

 == Frequently asked questions ==
 Coming soon

+== Upgrade Notice ==
+Please deactivate and delete any previous versions of this plug-in prior to 1.1 to prevent naming conflicts to occur.
+Your settings will still be saved.

-== Releases ==
+== Changelog ==

+- 1.1: Update and rename based on review for WordPress plugin approval (16th of Februari 2021)
-=== 1.0: Initial public release as plug-in ===
-3rd of February 2021: After several months of BETA, we are now ready to deliver this plug-in to the public through the WordPress plug-in archive.
+- 1.0: Initial public release as plug-in: (3rd of February 2021): After several months of BETA, we are now ready to deliver this plug-in to the public through the WordPress plug-in archive.

+== Screenshots ==

+1. When configured, this is how the checkout procedure will look with either eMandates or Payments activated
+2. This is the general settings page, showing the versatility of the plug-in.
+3. This is the payment gateway settings page: the two possible gateways are automatically added and configurable from within WooCommerce.

 == Support ==
 If you have any questions, please reach out to me via email at d.rijpkema@bluem.nl.
 I aim to respond to requests within 5 working days.